About us

 The etymology of the name Philéole

-What does the name Philéole mean and where does this name and our slogan “Make the wind your friend” come from?
+What does the name Philéole mean?
+Where does our slogan “Make the wind your friend” come from?

-In 2014, after several months of development, studies, models and prototypes, the concept of the Philéole mini-wind turbine emerged.
-The mini-wind turbine is tested in a wind tunnel at the University of Liège, in the Vrije University of Brussels and at the Von Karman institute so that Philéole can present a successful product: a recycled and recyclable wind turbine for independent and renewable, urban and domestic energy production, respectful of nature, recycled and recyclable.
+In 2014, after several months of development, the concept of the Philéole mini wind turbine emerged.
+Several designs were tested.
+The mini wind turbine was tested in wind tunnels at the University of Liège, the Vrije Universiteit in Brussels and the Von Karman Institute.
+After years of optimisation, Philéole can now present a safe and ecologically sustainable product: a recycled and recyclable vertical axis wind turbine for independent and renewable electricity production.

-Initially, Philéole focused on the production of the mini-nautical wind turbine: ready to serve sailors in France and around the world, the Philéole mini-nautical wind turbine attached to the top of the mast of the boat, in full wind, collects energy whatever the wind direction at sea, at anchor, and in winter.
+Initially, Philéole focused on producing the nautical mini wind turbine: ready to serve sailors around the world.
+It can be fixed to the top of the masts of sailing boats.
+It captures energy from all wind directions at sea and in harbours.

 Philéole team members